-In 2XP, sophomores will be able to live together in a community where they can engage in activities that support their unique needs, challenge themselves to build on their experiences, and celebrate the knowledge and talents they bring to New College House.
+In 2XP, sophomores will be able to live together in a community where they can engage in activities that support their unique needs, challenge themselves to build on their experiences, and celebrate the knowledge and talents they bring to Lauder College House.
 We will support each other through reflective conversations during exclusive study breaks, dinner, and events featuring special guests from campus resources.
 We will challenge each other through leadership development activities and trainings, mentorship initiatives, and civic engagement projects.
 We will celebrate each other through experience-sharing, special excursions, and showcase events throughout the academic year.

 Students who participate in 2XP activities will be able to: